Convert an image or resize it using macOS Shortcuts

 Finder context menu showing Quick Actions submenu with Convert to JPG option highlighted alongside other actions like Convert Image, Create PDF, and Resize to 1200px

-Make sure you just set it to receive images by unselecting all the other file types in the first action:
+Make sure you set it to receive only images by unselecting all the other file types in the first action:

 Shortcut content type selector showing Images checkbox selected under Media section, with other file types like Files, Folders, PDFs unselected